By Joseph Andrew Lee

-Sixty-eight years ago, Army Private Fred Layher lived through some of the most terrifying experiences of his life.
+75 years ago, Army Pvt.
+Fred Layher lived through some of the most terrifying experiences of his life.

-Thanks to a grant from Ford Motor Company, 86-year-old Layher was among 75 WWII veterans flown free of cost to visit the World War II Memorial in Washington D.C. today, on the anniversary of D-Day–the first wave of the Normandy invasion 68 years ago.
+Thanks to a grant from Ford Motor Company, 86-year-old Layher was among 75 WWII veterans flown free of cost to visit the World War II Memorial in Washington D.C. on June 6, 2012, the anniversary of D-Day.

 The trip was organized by Honor Flight Network, a non-profit organization on a mission to transport America’s veterans to Washington, D.C. to visit those memorials dedicated to honor their service and sacrifices.